 Affiliate marketing for retail stores: basics, ROI estimates and how-to’s

 A friend of mine is a coffee roaster with a specialty webshop for coffees and teas.
-I swear she’s got the best beans in town, and I love her product so much I’d wear a T-shirt with her logo every time I go outside.
+I swear she’s got the best beans in town, and I love her product so much I’d wear a custom hoodie with her logo every time I go outside.
 Seriously though, I never miss a chance to recommend her coffees to other friends of mine.
 And I’m sure I’m not the only one who’d be happy to spread the word around.

 So the day I started working here at Tapfiliate, I asked her if she’s doing affiliate marketing for her little retail shop and if she’d be willing to be part of my survey for small retail business owners who aren’t yet using our tool.

 I was surprised to hear she hasn’t used affiliate marketing as a channel yet.
 Why?
 Just because it’s not so obvious for a retail business as paid advertising, social media or SEO.
 As a small business owner you’ve got so much on your plate, and everyone’s trying to sell you on their service for SMM, Google Ads, bookkeeping and even electricity!
 Often you simply don’t get the time to research on less obvious things.

 That’s why I’ve decided to put this article together.
 And however basic it may look to the online gurus, hopefully it will help other small business owners like my friend to understand the value and costs of affiliate marketing, and how to get started.